NPV Profile Meaning

 NPV(Net Present Value) profiles are used by the companies for capital budgeting.
 Capital budgeting is the process that the business uses to decide which investments are profitable.
 The motive of these businesses is to make profits for their investors, creditors, and others.
 This is only possible when the investment decisions they make results in increasing the equity.
 Other tools used are IRR, profitability index, payback period, discounted payback period and accounting rate of return.

 The net present value mainly measures the net increase in the company’s equity by working on a project.
 It is essentially the difference between the present value of cash flows and the initial investment based on the discount rate.
-The discount rate is mainly decided on the basis of debt and equity mix used to finance the investment and to pay for the debt.
+The discount rate is mainly decided on the basis of the debt and equity mix used to finance the investment and to pay for the debt.
 It also incorporates the risk factor which is inherent in the investment.
 Projects with positive NPV profile are considered the ones which maximize the NPV and are the ones selected for investment.

 This has been a guide to NPV Profile.
 Here we discuss the NPV Profile components, rules for acceptance and rejection along with practical examples and uses.
 You can learn more about financing from the following articles –